Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Wigglytuff.md

 ---
 Ability1: Cute Charm
 Ability2: Competitive
+Baby: 'No'
+BookImageName: HOME040.png
+BookShinyImageName: HOME040_s.png
 BoxSprite: SRD-BoxSprite-wigglytuff.png
+DexCategory: Balloon Pokemon
+DexDescription: Its fur is extremely fine and conveys an image of luxury.
+Its body is soft and rubbery.
+When angered, it will suck the air and inflate itself to an enormous size.
+It is a favorite pet and a nurse Pokemon.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Frisk
 HomeSprite: SRD-HomeSprite-wigglytuff.png
 Learnset: '[[SRD-Wigglytuff-Learnset]]'
 Legendary: 'No'
 Name: Wigglytuff
 Number: 40
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: wigglytuff.png
 Type1: Normal
 Type2: Fairy
+Weight:
+  Hectograms: 120
+  Kilograms: 12.0
+  Pounds: 26.5
 ---

 #PokeroleSRD/Pokedex